snd/fragments-user/README.md

 *the `http` command used in the following is https://github.com/jkbrzt/httpie*

-the code for each API action is linked. use them as inspiration to build your own API actions. most actions are only a few lines of code.
+the code and test for each API action are linked. refer to them for additional documentation (especially for edge cases). use the code as inspiration to build your own API actions. most actions are only a few lines of code.

-the tests for each API action are linked as well. refer to them for additional documentation.

 #### [login !](src/factories/api-login.coffee) ([tests](src/factories/test/api-login.coffee))